triipme/type-a-retreat/README.md

 Then

-Install automatically using installing script:
+Install automatically the packages using the installing script:

 ```bash
 sh ./install.sh